textileio/powergate/ffs/Design.md

 The _MinerSelector_ API already provides enough filtering configuration to force using or excluding particular miners.
 In general, other implementations than the default one should be used if the universe of available miners wants to be completely controlled by design, and not by available miners on the connected Filecoin network.

 ### Cid Configuration
-In the current document we've referred to _CidConfigs_ as a central concept in the FFS module.
-A _CidConfig_ indicates the desired storing state of a _Cid_ scoped in a _API_.
-Refer to the [Go docs](https://pkg.go.dev/github.com/textileio/powergate/ffs@v0.0.1-beta.6?tab=doc#CidConfig) to understand its rich configuration.
+In the current document we've referred to _StorageConfigs_ as a central concept in the FFS module.
+A _StorageConfig_ indicates the desired storing state of a _Cid_ scoped in a _API_.
+Refer to the [Go docs](https://pkg.go.dev/github.com/textileio/powergate/ffs) to understand its rich configuration.

 #### _API_ _Get(...)_ operation